Skip Navigation

 • 23% of the catchment area population live in rural communities

-• Four federally recognized Native American Tribes
+• 4 federally recognized Native American Tribes

-• Over 25,000 annual cancer cases / 8,600 cancer deaths
+• More than 25,000 annual cancer cases / 8,600 cancer deaths

 • Most common cancers: breast, prostate, lung, colorectal and melanoma